 The Crest Phoebe was looking for had been stashed in a place called Wintry Cave, cross-country overland from Libra Temple (remember the thief is a squid).
 We headed in and promptly slipped into a gorge, like heroes.
 Phoebe used her Claws to save herself, not Ben (also like a hero), even though the Cat Claws can clearly carry party members.
 I know this because she passes them off to you immediately so you can use them for climbing, and she just follows along.

 The Claws are an odd weapon type.
 It’s always weaker than your previous weapon (unless you’ve missed a weapon or two), but each Claw can cause status effects with some regularity.
 This first claw causes only Poison or Paralyze.
-Normally we’d give it a pass, but we found that so long as we didn’t run into an enemy that was weak against Axe attacks, the Cat Claw could kill them in the same number of attacks as our Axe and Sword!
+Normally we’d give status effects a pass, but we found that so long as we didn’t run into an enemy that was weak against Axe attacks, the Cat Claw could kill them in the same number of attacks as our Axe and Sword!
 That meant a free stunned or poisoned enemy from time to time, which was good for our hearts.

 Speaking of squid, the boss wasn’t much of a challenge, thanks largely to Phoebe’s Thunder spell.
 Thunder was the first of the “Wizard” spells, which are all top-tier attack spells distinct from the “Black” spells in terms of MP.
 The biggest downside of the Wizard spells is that they never get that many casts, barely eking into double digits for Ben by the end of the game.